If you need to execute a shell command with Python, there are two ways. You can either use the subprocess module or the run command(

-If you're working with Python and shell scripts you may also want to check the four different ways to run Python scripts inside a terminal.
-It's the opposite of what we have in this post.
+If you’re working with Python and shell scripts, you may also want to check the four different ways to run Python scripts inside a terminal.
+It’s the opposite of what we have in this post—how to run Python scripts from a terminal.
+Also, check this if you want to run scripts over ssh on a remote computer.

 What is the purpose of shell commands?

-Shell environment is often referred to as the command prompt in Windows and terminal in Linux.
+Shell environment is often called the command prompt in Windows and terminal in Linux systems.

 While most users prefer GUI-based tools, advanced operations often command prompt usage.
-For instance, data scientists and programmers use shell commands to manage files, directories, and software.
+For instance, data scientists, programmers, and system engineers use shell commands to manage files, directories, and software.
 Additionally, CLIs can be used in batch scripts or cron jobs to automate repetitive tasks.

 How to execute a shell command in Python?

-Programmers often want to execute a shell command as inside a more extensive Python code.
+Programmers often want to execute a shell command in more extensive Python code.
 There are two options to do so:

 Use the subprocess module.